blocktimefinancial/option/README.md

 *Starting the pxpump.js application is now updating the Oracle.*
 #### What it does
-Once every minute, the application queries the yahoo-finance interface for the SP500 cash index (SPX).
+Once every minute, the application queries the yahoo-finance interface for the SPRD(r) ETF SPY.
 If the query is successful, it then calls the Oracle smart contract's update method with the new price and any extra information that a smart contract might need.
 ## Platform Integration